 Once you have determined the inside fit, the Sizing Chart then shows you various options to dial in the playing length that best suits your playing style.
-For example, many classical guitarists prefer Fingernail Picks that just go around the end of their nails.
+For example, many classical guitarists prefer Finger Picks that just go around the end of their nails.
 Others prefer a much longer extension to their nails.
 We offer a variety of lengths to fit any style or level of play on any stringed instrument.
 These choices give you freedom to experiment with different sizes to find what works best for you.

 The outside playing surfaces of our picks are shaped to work well with the most common picking styles.
 Some musicians like to quickly file the outside of the pick to further adapt it to their unique playing style.
 We intentionally include extra material on our picks to allow for user customization.

 For example, some musicians select a longer pick on their index finger.
 They then file the pick into a slightly more pointed and triangular shape.
 This enables better articulation when using it like a flat pick on fast single note runs, others may file the picks off centered in either direction to dial in the playing surface for each individual finger.

-Fingernail Picks come with a handy file for quickly reshaping a new pick.
+Tiptonic Finger Picks come with a handy file for quickly reshaping a new pick.
 This only has to be done once (if at all) when you first put on the pick.
 Again, our out-of-the-box outside shapes are designed to work for most of the common picking styles.
 Additionally, customization is easy if you are so inclined.
-Tiptonic Fingernail Picks are milled from Natural Delrin and can be filed with any grit sandpaper desired.
+Tiptonic Finger Picks are milled from Natural Delrin and can be filed with any grit sandpaper desired.
 The material is a bit slippery and they get a fast and glossy feel with sandpaper above 1000 grit.